 In the case of LADN, the SMF only provides the LADN DNN to the AMF to subscribe to notifications when the UE enters or leaves the LADN service area.
 The AMF notifies the SMF when the AMF detects that the UE has moved in or out of an area where the LADN is available.
 Upon reception of a notification from the AMF that the UE has moved in or out of an LADN area, the SMF determines how to deal with the PDU Session, e.g. release the PDU Session, deactivate user plane connection for the PDU Session, etc. The AMF may send the UE location to the SMF along with the notification, e.g. for UPF relocation.

 The subscription may be maintained during the life of PDU Session, regardless of the UP activation state of PDU Session (e.g. PDU Session UP connection activated or not).
+When the AMF is changed, the subscription is transferred between AMFs so that SMF does not subscribe the event once again with the new AMF.

 SMF may determine a new area of interest, and send a new subscription to the AMF with the new area of interest.